Rock legend Little Richard dies at 87

 Little Richard’s son, Danny Penniman, confirmed the musician’s death on Saturday, according to the Rolling Stone’s report.

-With hits such as “Tutti Frutti,” “Long Tall Sally” and “Good Golly Molly,” Little Richard became a music legend and is considered to have a major influence on the genre of rock.
+With hits such as “Tutti Frutti,” “Long Tall Sally” and “Good Golly Miss Molly,” Little Richard became a music legend and is considered to have a major influence on the genre of rock.

 Copyright 2020 Gray Media, Inc. All rights reserved.